varabyte/kobweb/playground/site/src/jsMain/resources/markdown/Markdown.md

 This is [an example][id] reference-style link.

-This site is generated from markdown.
+This site is generated from Markdown.

 Create rich, dynamic web apps with ease, leveraging [Kotlin](https://kotlinlang.org/) and [Compose HTML](https://github.com/JetBrains/compose-multiplatform#compose-html).